CHRS Knowledge Base

 No.

-Expand or collapse content Are you also able to confirm whether CFS Data Warehouse reports are impacted by the LCD Table Refresh and Publish Data to FIN?
+Are you also able to confirm whether CFS Data Warehouse reports are impacted by the LCD Table Refresh and Publish Data to FIN?

 Yes, CFS Data Warehouse reports are impacted by the LCD Table Refresh and Publish Data to FIN.